Table of Contents Show

 The vast majority of the park is accessible to off-highway vehicles.
 Some hiking trails require a little more effort.

 Spencer Creek is a popular swimming hole accessible via a short, easy-to-walk trail.
 You can also easily access Spencer Creek from the trail.

 Plenty of hot showers are available for those who don’t want to walk a mile back to the parking lot.
 For new hikers, it’s just a short hike on the Oregon coast trail.

 Address: 198 NE 123rd St, Newport, OR 97365, United States

-The beach is a favourite spot for visitors because of its easy access and it also has a few unique features, such as a tidepool park and a historic lighthouse.
-It is named for its proximity to the town of Beverly beach.
-It is within a unit of the Oregon coast state parks.
+The beach is a favorite spot for visitors because of its easy access and unique features, such as a tidepool park and a historic lighthouse.
+It is named for its proximity to the town of Beverly Beach.

 9. Harris Beach State Park